 Multiplication with a Bridge to Division

 Multiplication with a Bridge to Division has ten lessons on multiplication plus an optional two lessons on division.
-Division is taught as the inverse of multiplication.
-The two lessons show how to teach this, and they serve as the basis for other lessons on division.
-The resource guide recommends a specific sequence for teaching the division facts.
+Division is taught as the inverse of multiplication, and the two division lessons present techniques that are to be used to cover all of the division facts.
 The time required for this program will vary greatly depending upon whether you teach the division facts.

 This set costs slightly more than the Addition and Subtraction set because it has more than twice as many colored blocks so that students can build much larger math facts.
 Students build math facts with blocks as with the Addition and Subtraction program, shifting from working with blocks to drawing them, then using only the numbers.
-However, they do not use colored pencils for drawing, relying less on the colors of the blocks.
+However, they do not use colored pencils for drawing, relying less on the colors of the blocks than is the case with the Addition and Subtraction program.

-The Accelerated Individualized Mastery programs are likely to be most useful to those not already using Math-U-See.
-Homeschoolers using math programs that do not teach conceptual understanding frequently benefit from supplements that use manipulatives to explain concepts.
-This is especially true for the math facts since they are foundational for learning the rest of math.
+The Accelerated Individualized Mastery programs are likely to be more useful to those not already using Math-U-See since they duplicate the methods and some lesson videos already used in that program.
 The AIM programs use time-tested methods that have worked for many students, and some students might find those methods so successful that they want to shift into Math-U-See for their complete program.